-As a tenant, when you sign on the dotted line and complete a lease, independent of solicitors, you may think that is the ‘job done’ It’s signed, it’s dated however, is it registered?
+As a tenant, when you sign on the dotted line and complete a lease, independent of solicitors, you may think that is the ‘job done’ It’s signed, and it’s dated however, is it registered?

 This mandatory registration must happen within two months of completion of the lease and the relevant forms and fee must accompany the application.

-Registration of your lease is impetrative as, not only does it record your ownership, but it also evidences your legal interest.
+Registration of your lease is imperative as, not only does it record your ownership, but it also evidences your legal interest.
 Failure to register will leave you in a vulnerable position.
 Your lease will not be ‘good against the world’ and is only enforceable as a contract between you and the Landlord.

-This can cause problems when you are looking to sell your leasehold premises as you will not have legal title to pass to a buyer.
+This can cause problems when you are looking to sell your leasehold premises as you will not have legal title to pass to a buyer.[cta]

 In addition, failure to register your lease, most likely also means you have not thought to notify HMRC of the transaction for stamp duty land tax purposes.
 The grant of the lease could have triggered a tax liability and therefore HMRC needs to be notified and paid, within 30 days of completion.
 If you fail to do so, then you will be subject to an automatic penalty, a hefty fine plus interest from the date of completion, on top of tax.
 Even if there is no liability payable, notification to HMRC could still be necessary and a fine could be payable.

-My advice – instruct a solicitor who can deal with this for you, either for the whole transaction or just the post completion matters to ensure your position is protected.
+My advice – instruct a solicitor who can deal with this for you, either for the whole transaction or just the post-completion matters to ensure your position is protected.

 Aimee Ellery.
-Solicitor, Commercial Department.
+Partner, Commercial Department.